 The great thing about the first Doctor’s interactions with the Daleks is that they really help to define who the first Doctor, and by extension all subsequent Doctors really are.

-When we first meet the Hartnell Doctor he couldn’t be more different from his successors.
+When we first meet Hartnell’s Doctor he couldn’t be more different from his successors.
 He is ruthless, selfish, cowardly even murderous.
-He doesn’t care about the affairs of other life forms, indeed he even looks down on them, calling human beings “primitives” and “savages”.
+He doesn’t care about the affairs of other life forms, he even looks down on them, calling human beings “primitives” and “savages”.

 His morality at first doesn’t seem too different to the Daleks, as he considers himself and Susan above Ian and Barbara because they are human.